-We are required by regulations to state the principles we will apply in exercising our powers under Section 157(h) of the Act to designate, in writing, a body which is competent to advise the authority about the protection of children from harm.
+The licensing authority is required by regulations to state the principles it will apply in exercising its powers under Section 157(h) of the Act to designate, in writing, a body which is competent to advise the authority about the protection of children from harm.
 The principles are:

-- the need for the body to be responsible for an area covering the whole of the licensing authority's area; - the need for the body to be answerable to democratically elected persons, rather than any particular vested interest group.
+- the need for the body to be responsible for an area covering the whole of the licensing authority's area; and - the need for the body to be answerable to democratically elected persons, rather than any particular vested interest group.

-In accordance with the suggestion in the Gambling Commission's Guidance to Licensing Authorities, we designate the Children, Families and Schools section, Children's Safeguard & Quality Assurance, East Sussex County Council for this purpose.
+In accordance with the suggestion in the Gambling Commission's Guidance to Licensing Authorities, the licensing authority designates the Children, Families and Schools section, Children's Safeguard and Quality Assurance, East Sussex County Council for this purpose.